Bristol Type 603: 603

 The classic three-box two-door saloon was replaced by a considerably more streamlined design with a much larger and more curved rear window.
-The manufacturer pointed out that the new car had more head, leg and shoulder room than any previous Bristol.
+The manufacturer pointed out that the new car had more head, leg, and shoulder room than any previous Bristol.
 The outdated style of door handle was updated.

-The original 603 was offered in two versions, largely owing to the energy crisis which increased fuel prices so that affordability of fuel was no longer a certainty for those who could afford such expensive cars.
-The 603E had a 5,211 cc V8 petrol engine, in economy specification, whereas the 603S had a larger 5.9-litre unit, high-performance, 225bhp and 280lb-ft torque E58 specification engine, both from Chrysler.
+The original 603 was offered in two versions, largely owing to the energy crisis which increased fuel prices to the point that it impacted even those who could afford such expensive cars.
+The 603E had the economy specification 5,211 cc V8 petrol engine, designated E44, producing 150 bhp and 260 lbft of torque, whereas the 603S had the larger 5.9-litre unit, high-performance, 225 bhp and 280 lbft of torque E58 specification engine, both from Chrysler.

 The 603 saw improvements over previous models in its fuel consumption, being able to achieve as much as 22 mpgimp at around 100 km/h compared with the 411's 17 mpgimp – for comparison, as good as the Jaguar XJS.
 The reduction in fuel consumption was due to the use of the smaller engine and the new body being considerably more aerodynamic than the car it replaced.
 Both retained the same transmission and suspension as the 411, but the cabin had become more luxurious with the provision of electrically adjustable seats and air conditioning.

 603 S2

 As the energy crisis eased, all Bristols, including the 412 series 2, received the high performance version of the 5.9-litre Chrysler unit that was to be used for all subsequent editions of the car.
 This model is called the 603 S2 and became available in early 1978.
 Another change was that the headlamp clusters were set in a new grille.
-The 5.2-litre engine continued to be available in a new version baptized the 603E.
+The 5.2-litre engine continued to be available in the 603E specification.

 The Bristol Owners Club (BOC) website lists a total of 61 603s, of both series and types.